myerberg/myerberg.github.io/README.md

 ### Linear Regression:

 This is a basic form of regression analysis, which is a statistical method used to understand relationships between variables.
-Imagine it as finding the best straight line that goes through a scatter plot of data points.
+Imagine it as finding the best straight line to fit a scatter plot of data points.
 In linear regression, this best line represents the predicted relationship between an independent variable (i.e. feature, like total points scored) and a dependent variable (something you want to predict, i.e. win-loss percentage).
-Each feature gets its own linear regression model in this analysis.
+Each feature received its own linear regression model in this part of the analysis.
 To evaluate how well these models work, we use two metrics:

 ### R-squared: